cython/cython/docs/src/userguide/language_basics.rst

                 ctypedef int* IntPtr

-It is also possible to declare functions with :keyword:`cdef`, making them c functions.
+It is also possible to create c function by declaring functions with :keyword:`cdef` or by decorating function with ``@cfunc``:

 .. tabs::